 For Verabel

-1977 – “For Verable, a female duet created in recognition of the separation and eventual divorce of two of my (Maida’s) dearest Mormon friends, Verabel Call Cluff and Tony Cluff, parents of children, good friends of my children.”
+1977 “For Verable,” a female duet created in recognition of the separation and eventual divorce of two of my (Maida’s) dearest Mormon friends, Verabel Call Cluff and Tony Cluff, parents of children, good friends of my children.”
 The duet places the woman inside her home environment with a window, radio, bed springs suspended in the space.
 The work has the lead solo figure, Ellen Lang (GW undergraduate dancer), in a dream of herself as a sexually attractive woman questioning why her husband was staying out all night with another woman.
-Downstage was the imagined “dream self” outside of the confines of her home.
+Downstage was the mature female dancer, Jean Isaacs, the imagined “dream self” outside of the confines of female, Ellen Lang’s, home.
 The window light changed showing daytime and nighttime (inside and outside), waiting and worrying.

 There is a written script (needs to be located).